CRwatchdog

 The best rowing machines are an essential piece of your home or personal gym if you want hardcore training to boost your fitness and burn those calories.
-This type of gym equipment also sculpts your hamstrings, glutes, and your back which make up a large percentage of your muscle mass.
-Indoor rowing is also an alternative to intense cardio activities, so its really an all-in-one upgrade you need to have for total body fitness.
+This type of gym equipment also sculpts your hamstrings, glutes, and your back, which make up a large percentage of your muscle mass.
+Indoor rowing is also an alternative to intense cardio activities, so it is really an all-in-one upgrade you need to have for total body fitness.

 However, the best rowing machines can be a very expensive purchase if you do not know what you are looking for.
 We know that technical fitness jargon can be confusing, so thankfully, Consumer Reports already tried and tested several units to bring you the best of the best.